RetroArch Run Ahead¶

 In Single-Instance mode, it is possible to improve performance further by running ahead without loading state while input is clean, but I am not currently doing that.

-I'd imagine there'd be issues if calling the "run a frame" function left you in a state further along than a single frame.
+I'd imagine there would be issues if calling the "run a frame" function left you in a state further along than a single frame.

 I'm also not doing any speculative inputs at all.